SwiperNo/ansible-managed-systems/README.md

 # ansible-managed-systems
-System administration for Linux systems using Ansible
+System administration for Linux systems and various other technology using Ansible